Close to the Edge: Side two

 "Siberian Khatru" is a more straightforward rock song that developed from an idea that Anderson had on an acoustic guitar.
 He did not have the entire track worked out, so the rest of the group took the sections he needed help with and discussed what riffs best suited it as it lacked one strong enough to carry the song.
 Wakeman received a writing credit on the song, and has a solo played on a Thomas Goff model harpsichord.
-He recalled Goff visiting the studio and directing Offord on the best way to setup and record the instrument.
+He recalled Goff visiting the studio and directing Offord on the best way to set up and record the instrument.
 In terms of its lyrics, Anderson noted the song is a collection of "interesting words, though it does relate to the dreams of clear summer days".
 He claimed "khatru" translates to "as you wish" in the Yemeni dialect of Arabic, but had no idea what the word meant at the time until he asked someone to look up its meaning.
 Howe said the group were inspired by Igor Stravinsky when it came to the end of the song, "by having that staccato pounding and at the same time throwing those accents on voice and drums and having me driving through it with that constant guitar motif."
 When it came to recording Howe's ending guitar solo, one experiment involved Offord placing one microphone by the amplifier and having his assistant swing a second microphone around the room to create a Doppler effect.
-John Frusciante of Red Hot Chili Peppers has cited the closing solo as an influence for his own guitar solo on "Get on Top".
-He said: "The band sound is really big — and they're playing fast — and then this clean guitar comes out over the top.
-It's really beautiful, like it's on its own sort of shelf.
-For 'Get on Top', I wanted to play something that would create a contrast between the solo and the background."